Priyadasi

-According to Christopher Beckwith, "Priyadasi" could simply be the proper name of an early Indian king, author of the Major Rock Edicts or the Major Pillar Edicts inscriptions, whom he identifies as probably the son of Chandragupta Maurya, otherwise known in Greek source as Amitocrates.

-Prinsep had originally identified Priyadasi with the King of Ceylon Devanampiya Tissa.
+Prinsep, who deciphered the Brahmi script had originally identified Priyadasi with the King of Ceylon Devanampiya Tissa.
 However, in 1837, George Turnour discovered a Siamese version of the Sri Lankan manuscript Dipavamsa, or "Island Chronicle", associating Piyadasi with the early Maurya dynasty:

 It was then supposed that this Priyadasi, being a Mauryan, was probably the Ashoka of Buddhist accounts.
 Because of the association in the Dipavamsa, the title "Priyadasi" is thought to have been used by the Indian Emperor Ashoka (r.269-233 BCE) in his inscriptions (the Edicts of Ashoka).

 In inscriptions, the title "Priyadarsin" is often associated with the title "Devanampriya" ("Beloved of the Gods").
 Separately, the title also appears in "Devanampriya" in conjunction with the name "Ashoka" as in the Minor Rock Edict inscription discovered in Maski, associating Ashoka with Devanampriya:

+More recently this interpretation has been questioned by Christopher Beckwith — whose theories are not accepted by mainstream scholarship.
+He argues that "Priyadasi" could simply be the proper name of an early Indian king, not necessarily Ashoka, who was the author of the Major Rock Edicts or the Major Pillar Edicts inscriptions but not the rest, and who can be identified as probably the son of Chandragupta Maurya (otherwise known in Greek source as Amitocrates, i.e. Bindusara) However, this interpretation has been questioned on methodological grounds by several other historians, who have criticized many of Beckwith's interpretations concerning early Buddhism, inscriptions, and archaeological sites.
+According to Patrick Olivelle, Beckwith's theory is "an outlier and no mainstream Ashokan scholar would subscribe to that view."